Skip to main content

 My name is Jacek Królikowski, I studied Computer Science at the University of Warsaw and worked as a software engineer at Microsoft and a number of startups (including my own) in London and Warsaw.

-I’m always happy to chat about software engineering, maker culture, dawless music making, and BJJ.
+I’m always happy to chat about software/hardware engineering, maker culture, dawless music making, and BJJ.

 Wanna get in touch?
-Send an email to nietaki(at)gmail(d0t)com or try an appropriate link from the footer ;) I’m also available for contract work - send me an email if you if you have a project you think I might be able to help you with.
+Send an email to nietaki(at)gmail(d0t)com or try an appropriate link from the author card ;)

 Why “almost done”?